武吉班让 | புக்கிட் சூ காங்

 Bukit Panjang station connects to several bus stops in the vicinity, as well as taxi stands and passenger pick-up points at selected exits, and and a Park and Ride scheme carpark.

-There are two official bus stops linked to Bukit Panjang station.
+There are three official bus stops linked to Bukit Panjang station.
+Other bus stops are added for a better representation of the surrounding area.
 The Bukit Panjang Integrated Transport Hub is located inside Hillion Mall.

 |No.||Bus stop||DTL exit||LRT exit||Bus Routes|